solo-io/gloo/docs/content/installation/knative/_index.md

 ---
-title: "Gloo for Knative"
+title: "Gloo Edge for Knative"
-description: How to install Gloo to run in Knative Mode on Kubernetes.
+description: How to install Gloo Edge to run in Knative Mode on Kubernetes.
 weight: 40
 ---

-For the purpose of running Knative, Gloo can function as a complete replacement for Istio (supporting all documented Knative features), requiring less resource usage and operational overhead.
+For the purpose of running Knative, Gloo Edge can function as a complete replacement for Istio (supporting all documented Knative features), requiring less resource usage and operational overhead.

-This guide walks you through installing Gloo and Knative using either `glooctl` (the Gloo command line) or Helm.
+This guide walks you through installing Gloo Edge and Knative using either `glooctl` (the Gloo Edge command line) or Helm.

 {{% notice note %}}
 `glooctl` generates a manifest which can be piped to stdout or a file using the `--dry-run` flag.
-Alternatively, Gloo can be installed via its [Helm Chart]({{< versioned_link_path fromRoot="/installation/gateway/kubernetes#installing-on-kubernetes-with-helm" >}}), which will permit fine-grained configuration of installation parameters.
+Alternatively, Gloo Edge can be installed via its [Helm Chart]({{< versioned_link_path fromRoot="/installation/gateway/kubernetes#installing-on-kubernetes-with-helm" >}}), which will permit fine-grained configuration of installation parameters.
 {{% /notice %}}

 ---

-## Installing the Gloo Knative Ingress on Kubernetes
+## Installing the Gloo Edge Knative Ingress on Kubernetes

 These directions assume you've prepared your Kubernetes cluster appropriately.
 Full details on setting up your Kubernetes cluster can be found [here]({{< versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/" >}}).
-You can install Gloo Knative Ingress using using `glooctl` or through Helm.
+You can install Gloo Edge Knative Ingress using using `glooctl` or through Helm.
 Helm is the recommended method for installing in a Production environment.

 {{< readfile file="installation/glooctl_setup.md" markdown="true" >}}

 ### Installing on Kubernetes with `glooctl`

-Using `glooctl` will install Knative Serving components to the `knative-serving` namespace if it does not already exist in your cluster and install Gloo's Knative Ingress.
+Using `glooctl` will install Knative Serving components to the `knative-serving` namespace if it does not already exist in your cluster and install Gloo Edge's Knative Ingress.
 The Knative installation is a modified version of the Knative Serving manifest with the dependencies on Istio removed.

-Once your Kubernetes cluster is up and running, run the following command to deploy the Gloo Ingress to the `gloo-system` namespace and Knative-Serving components to the `knative-serving` namespace:
+Once your Kubernetes cluster is up and running, run the following command to deploy the Gloo Edge Ingress to the `gloo-system` namespace and Knative-Serving components to the `knative-serving` namespace:

 ```bash
 glooctl install knative